erwinfri/kubernetes-installer/README.md

 * Control host with Ansible 2.14+ and Python 3.9+.
 * Access to a Red Hat-compatible Kubernetes cluster (for example, OpenShift or ROSA) with cluster-admin privileges.
-* Proper Red Hat / Microsoft / Oracle licensing or evaluation media.
+* Red Hat / Trial Microsoft / Oracle Developer / Trial licensing or evaluation media.
-* Optional: Observe/OTel backend credentials for telemetry ingestion.
+* Optional: Telemetry/OTel backend credentials for telemetry ingestion.

 ## Operational Guidelines